Suggestions are always welcome!

 Field Trip Leader Check List

-1. Be at the meeting place at least 15 minutes before the start of the trip to talk with arriving participants and make sure everyone has everything they need such as bug repellent and sun block.
+1. Be at the meeting place at least 15 minutes before the start of the trip to talk with arriving participants and make sure everyone has everything they need such as binoculars and insect repellent.
 Have maps and/or printed directions, if traveling to another location from the meeting place.

 2. Explain the signup list and the optional contribution ($1-$2) to our liability insurance.
 Be certain that everyone prints his or her name and puts his or her legal signature on the signup list.
 If they refuse, politely explain that they cannot join the trip.